Authentication Guide

 return response

-Your API key is associated with monthly usage quotas based on your subscription tier:
+Your API key is associated with monthly credit limits based on your subscription tier:

 import requests